Coldplay – Music of the Spheres: Live at River Plate

 Coldplay – Music of the Spheres: Live at River Plate, often referred to as simply Live at River Plate, is a concert film documenting a 2022 performance by British rock band Coldplay during their Music of the Spheres World Tour.
 Directed by Paul Dugdale, produced by Simon Fisher and Sam Seager, and distributed by Trafalgar Releasing, it was originally transmitted to cinemas in 81 countries under the title Live Broadcast from Buenos Aires, setting a record for live theatrical events.
-The final version of the project was released on 19 April 2023 and marked the debut of Infinity Station Films, Coldplay's newfound production company.
+The final version of the project was released on 19 April 2023 and marked the launch of Infinity Station Films, Coldplay's newfound production company.

 Development

 Background

 A day before the release of Music of the Spheres (2021), Coldplay announced they would be embarking on their eighth concert tour to promote the album, consequently marking their return to live entertainment after the COVID-19 pandemic.
 On 8 September 2022, the band revealed Live Broadcast from Buenos Aires, a global transmission of one of their 10 shows at Estadio River Plate, Argentina.
 It was the first worldwide event in history to be screened from Latin America.
 Direction was handled by Paul Dugdale and distribution by Trafalgar Releasing, which premiered Coldplay: A Head Full of Dreams back in 2018.